damianliumin/SoftMAC/README.md

 (The underlying simulators for articulated rigid bodies and clothes are not open-source yet.
 We will update the links later.)

 ## Demos
+We optimize the action sequences with SoftMAC for each task.
 **Demo 1: Pour wine**
 ```bash
 # run under ./soft_rigid